raisoman/hawila-education/workshops.md

 ------------
 Using salt water, rinse the dishes.
 Then wash and rinse them with a little fresh water.

-Pull water from the see using a bucket.
+Pull water from the sea using a bucket.

 ![Dish washing](images/dish-washing.jpg)